 There are a gazillion books to choose from.

 In 2013, there were nearly 1.5 million books (new titles and non-traditional) published.
 What is more, these numbers don't include the millions of books already in circulation.
-Needless to say, that’s a lot of books you don’t have time to read—even if you can read a 240-page book in two hours.
+From books on church ministry, fiction, and even the best sales books, there are a lot of books you don’t have time to read.

 To help you cut through the clutter this summer, we have a list of old and new book recommendations for pastors, church leaders, and curious Christians to read this summer.